MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

 3. Select the second line on the **Warehouse Put-away** page, the Place line for item 70200.
 4. In the **Qty. to Handle** field, change the value from 100 to 60.
-5. On the **Lines** FastTab, choose **Functions** , and then choose **Split Line** .
+5. On the **Lines** FastTab, choose **Functions**, and then choose **Split Line**.
 A new line is inserted for item 70200 with 40 in **Qty. to Handle** field.
 6. In the **Bin Code** field, enter W-02-0001.
 The **Zone Code** field is automatically filled.

     Proceed to register the put-away.

 7. Choose the **Register Put-Away** action, and then choose the **Yes** button.

-    The received accessories are now put-away in the items’ default bins, and 40 hinges are placed in the assembly department.
+    The received accessories are now put-away in the items' default bins, and 40 hinges are placed in the assembly department.
 The received items are now available for picking to internal demand, such as assembly orders, or to external demand, such as sales shipments.

 ## <a name="see-also"></a>See Also
  [Put Items Away with Warehouse Put-aways](warehouse-how-to-put-items-away-with-warehouse-put-aways.md)